NaoCraftLab/foggypalegarden/README.md

             // correct - { "and": [{ "biomeIdIn": ["minecraft:desert"] }, { "difficultyIn": ["HARD"] }] }
             // incorrect - { "biomeIdIn": ["minecraft:desert"], "difficultyIn": ["HARD"] }
             "condition": {

-                // (optional) list of dimensions where this binding is applied (for example, "minecraft:overworld") "dimensionIn": [""],
+                // (optional) list of dimensions where this binding is applied (for example, "minecraft:overworld")
+                // you can use wildcard with asterisk, e.g. "minecraft:*" will include all vanilla game dimensions, excluding mod dimensions
+                "dimensionIn": [""],

-                // (optional) list of biomes where this binding is applied (for example, "minecraft:desert") "biomeIdIn": [""],
+                // (optional) list of biomes where this binding is applied (for example, "minecraft:desert")
+                // you can use wildcard with asterisk, e.g. "minecraft:*" will include all vanilla game biomes, excluding mod biomes
+                "biomeIdIn": [""],

                 // (optional) biome temperature range where this binding is applied